johnaweiss/HTML-Micro-Templating/readme.md

 ### *Files*
  - **microtemplate.js**: Contains all needed Javascript.
- - **index.html**: A workking example of how to use the system, showing proper structure of Containers, Templates, and Records.
+ - **index.html**: A working example of how to use the system, showing proper structure of Containers, Templates, and Records.
  - **style.css**: *Not needed for this system to work.* Demonstrates normal stying on the merged render.
  - **records.html**: Optionally, records can be stored in a separate file instead of on the webpage.